High-efficiency Pt$_{75}$Au$_{25}$-based spintronic terahertz emitters

+\Cref{fig:figure4}(a) shows that the THz emission amplitude $E_0$ decreases with increasing annealing temperature.
 To elucidate the effect of annealing on the magnetic properties of the multilayers, we made vibrating sample magnetometry measurements of W(1.8\,nm)/ CoFeB(1.3\,nm)/$\mathrm{Pt_{75}Au_{25}}$(3\,nm) STEs and found that saturation magnetization decreased by 15\,\% upon annealing at 400\,$^\circ$C, as shown in \cref{fig:figure4}(b).
 This demonstrates that annealing reduces the CoFeB magnetization, likely due to interlayer diffusion at the NM/FM interfaces and/or the formation of nonmagnetic or weakly magnetic interfacial alloys.

 To better understand the mechanism of the observed THz emission suppression upon annealing, we made scanning transmission electron microscopy – energy dispersive X-ray spectroscopy (STEM-EDS) measurements shown in \cref{fig:figure4}(c–e).
 Cross-sectional STEM specimens were prepared using a standard focused ion beam (FIB) lift-out procedure, and STEM-EDS elemental maps were acquired with a JEOL Grand ARM300F microscope operated at 300 kV.
 The cross-sectional STEM-EDS images in \cref{fig:figure4}(c) show significant overlap of Pt, Au, Co, Fe and W spatial profiles, which is indicative of short-scale interfacial roughness and/or interdiffusion of these elements \cite{li_thz_2019}. \Cref{fig:figure4}(c-e) reveals a noticeable segregation of Au in the W layer in both as-deposited and annealed samples.